Aidar5/nattoeng/docs/source/book/03_start/1a_ipython_magic.rst

-Ipython special commands
+IPython special commands
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Ipython has special commands which make work with interpreter easier.
+IPython has special commands that make work with interpreter easier.
 All of them are started with percent sign.

 %history
 ''''''''